SachinRawatLearning/JavaScript-Algorithms-and-Data-Structures/README.md

       - Optimal Substructure - If the optimal solution of a bigger problem can be constructed from optimal solutions of its subproblems.
 Example -> Fiboncci Sequence, Shortest path

       - Overlapping (Repitition) Subproblems - we can break one problem down into small pieces and some of those pieces are reused again.
 Example -> Fibonacci Sequence.
 No overlapping subproblem example -> Merge Sort (divide and conquer method).

+    - Memoization -> Storing the results of expensive function calls and returning cached result when same input occurs again.